Subhashhari/Particle_simulator/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+Stable versions of JDK(11+) and g++ are needed.
+Set up the JAVA_HOME variable to include the path of your JDK installation.

-Install JavaFX from gluon using this link (Note: The below link will start the download of the zip file, click on the link only on ubuntu) https://download2.gluonhq.com/openjfx/21.0.5/openjfx-21.0.5_linux-x64_bin-sdk.zip
+Install JavaFX from gluon using this link. https://download2.gluonhq.com/openjfx/21.0.5/openjfx-21.0.5_linux-x64_bin-sdk.zip

-Unzip and extract the folder
-Also java, g++ and JNI needs to be installed

 ### Installation